ninuxorg/nodeshot/docs/topics/contribute.rst

 The format used in the docs is **reStructured Text** while the python package used is **python-sphinx**.

-`More information about Sphinx and reStructured Text`_.
+`Read more information about Sphinx and reStructured Text`_.

-.. _More information about sphinx and RestructuredText: http://sphinx-doc.org/tutorial.html
+.. _Read more information about Sphinx and reStructured Text: http://sphinx-doc.org/tutorial.html

 =====================
 11. Open pull request